-The first thing to keep in mind is that it works much better if text on a plastic part is raised above, rather than recessed into, the part (which means it will be milled into the mold).
-Raised letters on a part are easier to read, and recessed text in a mold allows for polishing, whereas raised letters in a mold make it difficult to achieve a good finish.
+The first thing to keep in mind is that it works much better if text on a plastic part is raised above, rather than recessed into, the part (which means it will be milled into the mould).
+Raised letters on a part are easier to read, and recessed text in a mould allows for polishing, whereas raised letters in a mould make it difficult to achieve a good finish.

 The second issue is consistency of wall size in your lettering.
 Avoid serif fonts, the ones with the little squiggles at the ends of uprights.
 The serifs are typically narrower than the primary lines of the letter itself, making them too small to mill.
 Instead, use a sans-serif (non-serif) font like Century Gothic Bold, (the default font in SolidWorks).
 Other common sans-serif fonts are Arial and Verdana.
 In general, remember that while most 3D CAD programs allow you to use standard Windows fonts, you should resist the temptation to get cute without a good reason.

 The third issue is the size of the letters themselves (see Figure 2).
 Text doesn't need to stand very tall above the surface of a part—0.508mm is plenty—but even so, the rules for thin ribs apply.
 You don't need to measure the thickness of every line of each letter; just stick to font sizes of 20 points or more and use the Bold version of the font and odds are excellent it can be milled (see Figure 3).
 In some cases, we can mill smaller fonts.
 If you need to do so, submit the part with the smaller text for a quote and we'll let you know.